gaborsch/rocky/README.md

 7
 The modulus is 2
 ```
-To list (and parse) a program, try `list` (note, that it is the parsed version, with indentations, to help better understanding.
-Whitespaces do not count in Rockstar)
+To list (and parse) a program, try `list`.
+Note, that it is the parsed version, with indentations, to help better understanding (whitespaces do not count in Rockstar).
 ```
 $ ./rockstar list programs/modulus.rock